xlxs4/xlxs4.github.io/notes/second-brain/index.md

 title = "Second Brain"
 hascode = false
-tags = ["second brain", "sketchnoting"] descr = "My first journey into the uncharted lands of Building A Second Brain" rss = "My first journey into the uncharted lands of Building A Second Brain" rss_title = "Second Brain" rss_pubdate = Date(2022, 9, 26)
+tags = ["second brain", "sketchnoting"] descr = "A journey into the uncharted lands of Building A Second Brain" rss = "A journey into the uncharted lands of Building A Second Brain" rss_title = "Second Brain" rss_pubdate = Date(2022, 9, 26)

-tags = ["second brain", "productivity", "organization"]
 +++

 {{ notetags }}